Top Tips for Welcome Week!

 Go on the tours of campus

-A surprising number of students find themselves searching desperately for their exam centre two hours before an exam in January!
-To avoid this make sure you go on the free tours of campus provided by the Welcome Week Student Guides.
-They will show you around all the important areas of campus, from the Students 'Union to the library.
+Make sure you go on the free tours of campus provided by the Welcome Week Student Guides.
+They will show you around all the important areas of campus, from the Students 'Union, Library, Student Guidance Centre and more!

 Strike up a conversation with another student